Homotopies and transcendental extensions in colouring problems: Product of Two Simplices and Multilabeled Sperner's Lemma

+\begin{corollary} If $r_0, \ldots, r_m$ are algebraically independent, then the set of volumes of different simplices of a triangulation of $\Delta^n \times \Delta^m$ is linearly independent. \end{corollary}

-We cite again (\cite{triangulations}) for the well known fact that every triangulation of $\Delta^n\times \Delta^m$ (on the vertices of $\Delta^n\times \Delta^m$) contains exactly one $(k_0,\ldots,k_m)$-simplex for every choice of $(k_0,\ldots,k_m)$.
+We cite again De Loera, Rambau and Santos \cite{triangulations} for the well-known fact that every triangulation of $\Delta^n \times \Delta^m$ (on the vertices of $\Delta^n \times \Delta^m$) contains exactly one $(k_0, \ldots, k_m)$-simplex for every choice of $(k_0, \ldots, k_m)$.
 In fact, all we need to know is that there exists at least one triangulation with that property - then from the reasoning below follows that this is true for every triangulation.